dannysellers/django_orders/README.md

 Usage
 -----
-On first run, run
+To create a database, run

-    python manage.py syncdb
+    python managey.py syncdb

-to create a database.
-After that, you can use load_accts to load a .csv (account_list.csv) containing Name (str), Acct (5-digit int), and Date Created (MM/DD/YYYY) columns.
+Afterwards, you can use load_accts.py or populate.py to load accounts from a .csv (account_list.csv by default) and / or populate the database with randomly generated accounts and items.

-To start the server, run
+After populating the database, start the server with

     python manage.py runserver